Our solutions for material characterization

 For the objective stability comparison, the global destabilization needs to be considered, this means comparing the amplitude of destabilization in the whole sample in a quantitative manner.
 This is the reason for the TSI calculation: to provide, in a single click a robust, objective and global parameter that takes in account ALL the destabilization reflecting the overall stability of a given sample

 Any destabilization phenomenon happening will have an impact on the BackScattering and/or Transmission signal intensities during the aging process.
-The formulation with the highest intensity variation is the one to change in the most significant way, thus the least stab
+The formulation with the highest intensity variation is the one to change in the most significant way, thus the least stable.

 The TSI calculation is based on an integrated algorithm that sums up the evolution of T or BS light at every position measured (h), based on a scan-to-scan difference, over total sample height (H):